 1. The Bio as a Value Proposition

 Your Twitter bio should clearly outline why people should follow you.
-That means stating how you can help them, i.e. a value proposition.
-This could mean saying something along the lines of “I help sales and marketing professionals with lead generation, qualification and CRM” or “I’m focused on marketing and specialize in creating infographics.”
+That means stating how you can help them, i.e., a value proposition.
+This could mean saying, “I help sales and marketing professionals with lead generation, qualification, and CRM,” or “I’m focused on marketing and specialize in creating infographics.”
 Your expertise and interest areas are critical to helping users understand what you’ll be Tweeting about and what you’re passionate about.

 I’m sure we’ve all seen a lot of Twitter bios that look like this:

 Credentials and credibility: consider putting your job title or what you do full time.
-There’s a lot of authors and speakers out there, so try to think creatively about constructing a bio that will stand out from the rest.
-You can equate this thinking about ad text on Google Adwords or FB and LinkedIn ads.
-Wordstream has a free Ad Text generator, here.
+There are a lot of authors and speakers out there, so try to think creatively about constructing a bio that will stand out from the rest.
+You can equate this thinking to ad text on Google Adwords or FB and LinkedIn ads.
+Wordstream has a free Ad Text generator here.

 Main body: As we talked about above, write a bio that describes what you do and how that will impact others.
-Keep in mind, you have to do this without being too sales or promotional.
+Keep in mind that you have to do this without being too sales or promotional.
 This means it shouldn’t sound like these:

 3. Personal and Professional Account

-If you’re also using your personal profile for professional uses, or just find it easier to have one account, you should still consider keeping your bio value proposition based.
-It’s not a bad thing to humanize your account and talk about your hobbies, but realize that that’s just icing on the cake.
+If you’re also using your profile for professional uses or find it easier to have one account, you should still consider keeping your bio value proposition-based.
+It’s not wrong to humanize your account and talk about your hobbies, but realize that that’s just icing.
 If you’re using your Twitter account as a joint as personal/professional, professional should dominate your Twitter bio.

 4. How Your Twitter Bio Impacts Your Follow Back Rate